 The Health Plan requires that information in medical records be maintained in a manner that is confidential, current, comprehensive and organized (for easy retrieval by the treating practitioner and the Health Plan).
 The standards pertain to assessment, treatment, health promotion, patient safety, and confidential coordination and continuity of care.

 Our Quality Management Committee establishes performance goals.
-Random samples of Primary Care Physician charts are reviewed each year.
+Random samples of Medical Records may be reviewed each year.
 A Quality Management representative will work with you or your office staff to arrange review of medical records selected for review.
 See the complete Standards for Medical Record ReviewOpen a PDF.

 Facility/Office Site Standards